Opportunities From: Connect Central Oregon

 Organization: Central Oregon Disability Support Network

-Central Oregon Disability Support Network (CODSN) is a non-profit offering support to families navigating disability in Central and Eastern Oregon.
+Central Oregon Disability Support Network (CODSN) is a non-profit offering support to families navigating disability in eight counties throughout Oregon.
 We offer a variety of services for our families, and we love what we do!

 Do you remember the joy of learning to ride a bike?
 At Bike for Life Camp, we get to share that joy with children of all abilities—helping them discover independence, confidence, and connection through cycling.